leonardosarmentocastro/the-owl/documentation/01-api.md

 Type: `String`

-Describes the test name, e.g: "(200) must return an user if it exists on database".
+Describes the test name, e.g: `"(200) must return an user if it exists on database"`.

 Each test name refers to a topic on the written doc's summary.